-In recruitment and job assignment at Sony Corporation, Sony believes that employees should be able to exercise their full potential notwithstanding any disabilities.
+In recruitment and job assignment at Sony Corporation, Sony believes that employees should be able to exercise their full potential regardless of level of ability.
 Sony facilitates this by building consensus regarding necessary considerations from the selection stage, while opening up career fields in line with individual attributes and capabilities.
 There is no differentiation in either job assignment or treatment of employees.

 At Sony Group companies in Japan, employment know-how and experience related to past cases are integrated in a dedicated department within the Human Resources Division.
-This particularly leverages knowledge gained through special-purpose subsidiaries Sony Taiyo Corporation1, which has over 35 years of experience in this field, and Sony Hikari Corporation and Sony Kibo Corporation, which specialize in providing employment opportunities for individuals with intellectual disabilities.
-These programs support individuals with disabilities and undertake programs that leverage advantages of the Sony Group.
-Specifically, at joint recruiting events (in their sixth year) in which approximately 20 Sony Group companies take part, guidance is given to workplaces that are striving to improve their work environments to accommodate new employees with disabilities.
+This particularly leverages knowledge gained through the special-purpose subsidiaries Sony Taiyo Corporation1, which has over 35 years of experience in this field, and Sony Kibou/Hikari Corporation, which specializes in providing employment opportunities for individuals with intellectual disabilities.
+These programs support individuals with disabilities and undertake programs that leverage the advantages of the Sony Group.
+Specifically, at joint recruiting events (now in their seventh year) where about 20 Sony Group companies take part, guidance is given to workplaces that are striving to improve their work environments to accommodate new employees with disabilities.
 Training programs are also implemented by Sony Group companies to provide the perspective of employees with disabilities to their supervisors and colleagues and vice versa.

 In addition, employees with disabilities participate in lectures and symposia mainly targeting university students, with the aim of communicating Sony's philosophy and programs relating to the employment of people with disabilities to students with disabilities and their supporters.
-These programs also aim to enhance awareness of diversity and inclusion issues.
-For example, Sony Taiyo Corporation holds inclusion workshops aimed at providing opportunities for elementary and junior high school-aged children - both those with disabilities and those without - to experience the fun of science firsthand.
+These programs also aim to enhance social awareness of diversity and inclusion issues.
+For example, Sony Taiyo Corporation holds inclusion workshops aimed at providing opportunities for elementary and junior high school students to experience the fun of science firsthand.

 Sony's commitment in this area extends beyond legal compliance, by making workplaces accessible and actively encouraging greater awareness of diversity and inclusion issues.
-In fiscal year 2013, employees with disabilities accounted for 2.61% of Sony Corporation's workforce, while the average for domestic Sony Group companies (with over 201 employees) was 2.2% as of June 2013, both well above the 2.0% mandated by Japanese law for companies over a certain size.
+In fiscal year 2014, employees with disabilities accounted for 2.69% of Sony Corporation's workforce, while the average for Sony Group companies in Japan (with over 201 employees) was 2.2% as of June 2014, both well above the 2.0% mandated by Japanese law for companies over a certain size.